 Master of Laws (LL.M.) in U.S. Legal Studies

-Students must successfully complete the requirement of and be awarded an LL.M. degree within 24 months of matriculation and 24 out of the 27 credits required for the LL.M. degree must be physically completed at the campus of Touro Law Center in the United States.
+Students must successfully complete the requirements for and be awarded an LL.M. degree within 24 months of matriculation.
+24 out of the 27 credits required for the LL.M. degree must be physically completed at the campus of Touro Law Center in the United States.

 Requirements for application include:

 Authenticated law school transcripts

 All applicants are required to have their law school transcripts evaluated and authenticated by one of the following two services:

 Law School Admission Council LL.M.
 Credential Assembly Service

 64 Beaver St, #146